 Be mindful that there are some rules and regulations to prevent buyers from losing money by being sold bad deals.
 Therefore, you will need indemnity insurance and ideally to have a limited company set up.
 Finally, you will need to be registered with the Property redress scheme.

 Real Estate Investment Trust (REIT)

 A REIT or Real Estate Investment Trust is a method of investing in property indirectly without owning a single brick yourself.
 It’s a common way for investors to invest in property without needing to get involved with any day-to-day requirements such as management or maintenance.

-In fact, the way REITs work are closer to stock investing than “traditional” property investing.
+In fact, the way REITs work is closer to stock investing than “traditional” property investing.
 This is because REITs are property investment companies listed on a stock exchange.
 They own and manage the properties on behalf of shareholders.
 Therefore, as an investor, you buy shares in the REIT and if the company goes well, you receive a dividend – a share of the profits.
-Similar to any other stocks, you can also make money if the share price goes up.
+Similar to any other stock, you can also make money if the share price goes up.
 This allows you to sell for a higher price than you originally bought at.
 On the other side, you can also lose money by selling when the stock price has dropped.

 How to Make Money from Property - Final Thoughts

 We have now explored nine different ways to make money from property.
 As we have learned, not all property strategies require a huge amount of money.
 This gives an opportunity for anyone interested in diversifying their income through property to get started.

 Before you make any decisions about investing in property, make sure you do your research and due diligence.
 You’ll also want to look at what investment strategy might better suit your goals and circumstances.
 If you want to earn passive income to become financially free, look into one of the cash flow strategies, such as buy-to-let or serviced accommodation.
 Or if you don’t have much money, rent-to-rent and deal sourcing can be great ways to start making income with little initial investment.